Stock futures trade mixed ahead of Biden economic plan

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading Thursday, benchmark U.S. crude oil lost 6 cents to $52.85 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Thursday, benchmark U.S. crude oil added 11 cents to $53.01 per barrel in electronic trading on the New York Mercantile Exchange.
 It shed 30 cents to $52.91 per barrel on Wednesday.

-Brent crude, the international standard, lost 13 cents to $55.95 per barrel.
+Brent crude, the international standard, gained 7 cents to $56.14 per barrel.

 The Associated Press contributed to this article.